ansible/ansible-documentation/README.md

 Lastly, run the appropriate command(s) with the tagger script.

-Search for tags in the `ansible-core` repository that are missing from the `ansible-documentation` repository.
+From  your `ansible-documentation directory`, search for tags in the `ansible-core` repository that are missing from the `ansible-documentation` repository.

 ```bash
 ./hacking/tagger/tag.py new-tags